Breast Engorgement (cont.)

 - Empty your breasts with each feeding.

-- Your baby should breast-feed at least 15 minutes or more on the first breast before changing to the second breast.
+- Your baby should breast-feed for as long as he or she wants.
+In general, it's best if this is for at least 15 minutes or more on the first breast before changing to the second breast.
 You will know it is time to move to the other breast when your baby becomes less eager to suck.

 - If your baby becomes full before your breasts are empty, use a pump or use your hands (manual expression) to squeeze the remaining milk from your breasts to store for later use.
 This is especially important during the early stages of breast-feeding.